scala/scala-lang/documentation/getting-started-intellij-track/building-a-scala-project-with-intellij-and-sbt.md

 1. If you didn't create the project from the command line, open up IntelliJ and select "Create New Project"
   * On the left panel, select Scala and on the right panel, select SBT
   * Click **Next**
-  * Name the project "SBTExampleProject"
+  * Name the project "sbtExampleProject"
 * If you already created the project on the command line, open up IntelliJ, select *Import Project* and open the `build.sbt` file for your project
 * Make sure the **JDK Version** is 1.8 and the **SBT Version** is at least 0.13.13
 * Select **Use auto-import** so dependencies are automatically downloaded when available